 Just like you need a ticket to get on a plane or a bus, your shipment needs a ticket to get on the LTL freight truck.
 This ticket is called a bill of lading.
 It will be provided to you by the carrier or broker you are working with.
 Sometimes they give you a online tool to create it yourself.
 You must print two copies and hand it to the driver with your shipment.
 Both you and the driver will sign both copies.
 You keep one and they keep one.
 The driver will assign a tracking number as well.

 We hope you found this article helpful.
 We specialize in residential LTL pickups and have great rates and carriers all over.
-We can move your shipments anywhere in the country, Canada, Alaska, Hawaii and Caribbean.

 Transportation Executive with experience in developing processes and controls for early stage start up companies.
 Specialties include: Sales, Marketing, Transportation, Trucking, Brokerage, Project Transport and Rail Operations.,Organizational Design, Process Development, Accounts Receivable Management, Leadership, and Business Start-ups.